Reports from the Threshold of Death: Reception

 Reports from the Threshold of Death was generally well received by critics and fans alike.

-Exploding In Sound called the album "album of the week" for the week of November 1, 2011, stating "If you are a fan of nu-wave, post-rock, post-metal, or pretty much post-anything, there's little chance you won't fall all over yourself loving this beast of an album".
+Exploding in Sound called the album "album of the week" for the week of November 1, 2011, stating "If you are a fan of nu-wave, post-rock, post-metal, or pretty much post-anything, there's little chance you won't fall all over yourself loving this beast of an album".

 The metal album review site Sorrow Eternal rated the album 9/10 and awarded Junius "Band Of The Month for November" for their work on the album and their live performance.

 On November 2, 2011, the album was featured on The A.V.
 Club monthly LOUD list.
 Describing the album, list author Jason Heller expressed "The ethereality oozes like congealed plasma out of this one; there's an almost cathedral-like shiver to the disc's jet-black majesty."

-Decibel Magazine ranked Reports from the Threshold of Death #10 in their "Top 40 Extreme Albums of 2011" list.
-AOL's music news website Noisecreep placed the album at #3 in their "Best Albums of 2011" list.
-MSN's music blog Headbang included the title in their end of the year list as well, ranking it #25 in their "Top 50 Albums of 2011" list.
+Decibel Magazine ranked Reports from the Threshold of Death No. 10 in their "Top 40 Extreme Albums of 2011" list.
+AOL's music news website Noisecreep placed the album at No. 3 in their "Best Albums of 2011" list.
+MSN's music blog Headbang included the title in their end of the year list as well, ranking it No. 25 in their "Top 50 Albums of 2011" list.